A marketing mix is made of 4 basic elements, also known as the marketing mix elements. It provides the basis for a marketing strategy in a business.

 Place Customer Convenience

-The 4Ps is the entrepreneur or the business perspective but the 4Cs is the customer’s perspective.The best marketing practice is always to start and finish with the customer’s perception.
+The 4Ps is the entrepreneur or the business perspective but the 4Cs is the customer’s perspective.The best marketing practice always starts and finishes with the customer’s perception.

-For you it is a product.
+For you it is your product.
 No doubt, you love the product.
 But a customer is looking for a solution to her problems.
 She doesn’t care about the product.
-Therefore, focus on providing solutions to problems.
+Therefore, focus on providing solutions to the problems.

 Place(distribution) is actually the customer’s convenience.
 We all look for our convenience when it comes to buying products.
 It all depends on the nature of the product.
 If it is a shopping good, we might go and walk or drive for a few blocks.
 But if it is an everyday use item, we need the products to be available in the grocery store nearby.
 That’s what convenience should be all about it.

-It is not distribution that you need to worry about; it is the convenience that you need to take care of.
-After all, you can’t expect me to drive for 20 minutes just to get a pack of milk.
+It is not distribution that you need to worry about; it is the customer’s convenience that you need to take care of.
+After all, you can’t expect me to drive for 30 minutes just to get a pack of milk.
 Think convenience of the customers.

 Jobber, D. (2007) Principles and practice of marketing ( 5th ed.)
 Berkshire: McGraw Hill.